With Mason Rudolph out of play, Paxton Lynch is ready if requested - Mash Viral

 "It's hard.
 But they brought me here if they needed me.
 If they need me this week, I will do my best to be prepared to play," Lynch said.

-Lynch was elevated to the list of 53 players on October 11 before the Steelers' victory by 24-17 in Los Angeles against the Chargers when Rudolph came out with a concussion.
+Lynch was elevated to the list of 53 men on October 11 before the Steelers victory 24-17 in Los Angeles against the Chargers when Rudolph came out with a concussion.

 He did not play in that game and has been relegated to taking snapshots of the exploration team, simulating the opposite offensive that week.